nachocab/clickme/README.md

 clickme(df3, "longitudinal_heatmap") # you will need to have a local server running for this example to work
 ```

-Your browser will open a new tab for each example.
-The first one should look something like [this](http://bl.ocks.org/nachocab/5178583).

 ## Acknowledgements
 Thank you **Mike Bostock** for creating the [D3.js][] library.
 Being able to use it more effectively is the main reason why I developed clickme.